Our privacy notice

 We collect your Personal Data in a number of direct or indirect ways.
 These, for example, include:

-- anything you have provided us with in "MyAccount", on our websites (including www.southwestwater.co.uk and www.bournemouthwater.co.uk) provided over the telephone, via video calls in a letter, e-mail, WhatsApp, facsimile, Mobile Application (App), our LiveChat service or via social media like Twitter and Facebook.
+- Anything you have provided us with in "MyAccount", on our websites (including southwestwater.co.uk, www.bournemouthwater.co.uk and www.bristolwater.co.uk), provided over the telephone, via video calls in a letter, e-mail, WhatsApp, facsimile, Mobile Application (App), our LiveChat service, via social media like Twitter and Facebook, or any other communications channel.
 We may also access information about you that is already publicly available

-- outbound and inbound calls, which usually are recorded for training and quality purposes
+- Outbound and inbound calls, which usually are recorded for training and quality purposes (subject to available recording capacity)

-- All employees and visitors may be subject to surveillance for the purposes of safety and crime prevention.
+- All visitors, who may be subject to surveillance for the purposes of safety and crime prevention.
 Recorded material may be used in the monitoring, prevention and investigation of Health & Safety incidents and crimes and bringing crimes to justice

-- Photographs are also routinely taken by our staff during inspections to identify breaches of legislation, and for which we have legal duty to enforce, namely The Water Supply (Water Fittings) Regulations 1999
+- Photographs which are also routinely taken by our staff during inspections to identify breaches of legislation, and for which we have legal duty to enforce, for example, The Water Supply (Water Fittings) Regulations 1999

-- photographs are also taken to identify and prosecute occurrences damage to the network and theft of water from our network.
-Photographic evidence is used in enforcement and in prosecution actions
+- Photographs which are also taken to identify and prosecute occurrences damage to the network and theft of water from our network.
+Photographic evidence is used in enforcement and in prosecution actions; photo’s could be taken on private or in public spaces

 In addition, we collect your Personal Data from third parties, for example, from: